xy-241/CS-Notes/content/OS/Interrupt/Interrupts (中断).md

 > - Termination signal – `SIGKILL`

 >[!success] Asynchronous I/O notification
 > A separate notification sent via an upcall to the application when the I/O completes.
-Instead waiting (idle) for the IO [[System Call (系统调用)]] to complete.
-Keep polling the kernel for I/O completion - inefficient!
+This eliminates waiting (idle) process that waits for IO [[System Call (系统调用)]] to complete!
 ## Hardware interrupts (外中断)
 ---
 - Raised by hardware devices.
 Follow the [[Sequential Circuit#Asynchronous Sequential Circuit]] behaviour, can occur at any time